datacamp-content-public/POL-306-Applied-Research-Methods/chapter2.md

 xp: 100
 ```

-In class this week we started talking about variables.
 Today we are going to see how variables work in R and how to explore them in a dataset.

 When we talk about a variable in R, we don't necessarily mean the exact same thing as a variable in general.
 In R when we say variable we just mean something that we've stored in R and can recall.
 In the below example you will see two types of things you can store and how to get them back.

 `@instructions`
-Variables are created in R by assigning "something" to a word or letter.
+Variables are created in R by assigning something to a word or letter.
 The word or letter is the variable.
-You use "<-" to assign something to it.
-So if you want to assign the number 4 to the variable "kevin" you would write: "kevin <- 4".
-This assigns "4" to "kevin".
-You can then recall kevin, by just typing kevin.
+You use `<-` to assign something to it.
+So if you want to assign the number `4` to the variable `kevin` you would write: `kevin <- 4`.
+This assigns `4` to `kevin`.
+You can then recall `kevin`, by typing `kevin` and hitting enter (this is often refered to as _calling a variable_).

-For this assignment I want you to create a variable named pol and assign it the value 25 and then call that variable to show what it is.
+For this assignment I want you to create a variable named `pol` and assign it the value `25` and then call that variable to show what it is.

 `@hint`